How to Choose a Public School for Your Child

 District Zones and Your Neighborhood School

-For many families, the best choice in schooling may be the neighborhood school down the street.
-Students are typically assigned to a specific elementary school by district zoning, which divides up the district using a precise formula that allows for the most even allotment of students at each school.
-However, the problem with choosing a school strictly according to zoning is that boundaries can change over the course of a child’s academic career, according to School Wise Press.
+For many families, the best school may be the neighborhood school down the street.
+Students are typically assigned to a specific elementary school by district zoning, which divides the district using a precise formula that allows for the most even allotment of students at each school.
+However, according to School Wise Press, the problem with choosing a school strictly based on zoning is that boundaries can change throughout a child’s academic career.
 One school may see significant growth that results in overcrowding, initiating a zoning change.
 Other schools may see enrollment drops that require either rezoning school boundaries or closing and consolidating schools.

 Considering Other Schools in the District

-When families decide to choose another school in the district that is not the neighborhood school, it might be referred to as an intradistrict transfer.
-Choices may be made in school districts that allow open enrollment at schools that have space for students from beyond the neighborhood boundaries.
-Districts that provide for this type of choice generally offer an open enrollment period each year for families to apply for schools outside of their immediate boundaries.
+When families choose another school in the district that is not the neighborhood school, it might be referred to as an intradistrict transfer.
+Choices may be made in school districts allowing open enrollment at schools with space for students from beyond the neighborhood boundaries.
+Districts that provide this type of choice offer an open enrollment period each year for families to apply for schools outside their immediate boundaries.

-School Wise Press explains that intradistrict transfers, or open enrollments, may be subject to a number of factors, including class sizes and ethnic balances as required by law or district policy.
+School Wise Press explains that intradistrict transfers, or open enrollments, may be subject to several factors, including class sizes and ethnic balances as required by law or district policy.
 When more students want to open enroll than there are spaces available, a lottery system may be instituted to ensure the selection of students into the school is a randomized process.

 Magnet and Charter School Options

 Some school districts offer public school choices beyond the neighborhood public school model.
-Magnet schools often offer a specialized type of education, possibly focusing on the arts, sciences or adventure learning, according to Education.com.
-Charter schools are overseen by an entity outside of the district, such as a private corporation or parent organization.
-These schools are free, public institutions, but are exempt from state education laws and requirements.
+According to Education.com, magnet schools often offer specialized education, possibly focusing on the arts, sciences, or adventure learning.
+Charter schools are overseen by an entity outside the district, such as a private corporation or parent organization.
+These schools are free public institutions but are exempt from state education laws and requirements.

 Both charter and magnet schools are open to any student, but registration may be a competitive process.
-Often these schools have more applicants than space available, so wait lists and lottery systems are not unusual.
+Often these schools have more applicants than space available, so waitlists and lottery systems are not unusual.
 The schools may also be used in overcrowded districts to help alleviate space in traditional classrooms.
-In many cases, these schools may enjoy more funding than traditional public schools, with additional monetary resources to choose from.
+In many cases, these schools may enjoy more funding than traditional public schools, with additional monetary resources.

 Evaluating Individual Schools

 Finally, look at the characteristics of the school.
-Time recommends evaluating specific features of the school, including focus on words and math in the early years.
-Schools should also provide active time for children, for their physical health and their academic growth.
+Time recommends evaluating specific school features, including a focus on words and math in the early years.
+Schools should also provide children with active time for physical health and academic growth.
 Consider the qualifications of the teachers in the school, from where they received their training to how much experience they have teaching a specific grade.
-Test scores may also be a consideration for parents selecting a school, although education experts often caution parents against choosing a school strictly by test scores alone, without taking the other factors listed into consideration.
+Test scores may also be a consideration when parents select a school.
+However, education experts often caution parents against choosing a school strictly by test scores alone, without considering the other factors listed.

 Scheduling a School Visit